 A simple example of positive law is the law of taxes.
 Whether imposed by a tyrant or by a popular Congress of the United States, taxes are painful and many persons would not pay them but for even greater pain that is threatened for failure to pay.
-A Sovereign can impose taxes in one form or another or in a range of rates according to His, Her or Its financial needs and political considerations: instrumentalities of taxation are highly adaptable to practicalities of situations.
+A Sovereign can impose taxes in one form or another or in a range of rates according to His, Her or Its financial needs and political considerations: the instrumentalities of taxation are highly adaptable to practicalities of situations.
 Neither eternal principles nor community traditions are much of an impediment to a Sovereign's determination to tax.
 A threat of insurrection or mass refusal is probably the most potent curb.

 Major examples of customary law start with the law merchant that enabled traders in far-flung ports to deal with one another.
 Chiefly, sailing ships were risky vehicles for precious metals or money.
 It was much safer and easier to take a piece of paper that entitled the identified bearer to get or deposit money, so long as counterparts in such transactions were reliable.
 In the medieval era, especially in ports around the Mediterranean Sea and the cold but cozy Baltic Sea, customary forms of dealing arose to make such documentary transactions easy and convenient, with appropriate charges for services.
-Handling such transactions for customers was profitable for trading companies, moneylenders, moneychangers and operators of markets and exchanges.
+Handling such transactions for customers became activity of trading companies, moneylenders, moneychangers and operators of markets and exchanges.
 Respected neutral members of the community resolved disputes.

 With the advent of railroads in the nineteenth century, development of forms of the law merchant in the United States blossomed to deal with the enlarged geographic reach of trading, e.g., forms used in freight forwarding and credit arrangements.
 The need for approved and mandatory forms led to legislative enactment of State codes of laws regulating Sales.
-Private organizations sponsored new developments, especially the Uniform Commercial Code that facilitates interstate commerce and that has been enacted, with variations, in all of the United States.
+Private organizations sponsored new developments, of which perhaps the most successful is the Uniform Commercial Code that facilitates interstate commerce and that has been adopted, with variations, by all the States of the United States.
 (Gilmore.)
-Customary laws became strict rules, along with new standards, e.g., those stated in printed warranties that accompany consumer products.
+Customary laws became strict rules, along with new standards, e.g., those stated in warranties that accompany consumer products.